jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 When everything is ready, click the `Publish Repo` button in the upper-right corner of the Github Desktop app.
 This may take a while the first time, especially if you have any large files in the repo.

 Once everything is uploaded, check that it appears online correctly.
 Update the `README`, filenames, etc so it's ready for the public to view.
 Don't worry if something looks wrong!
 In the next section we'll look at how to update your repository.

-You can change settings for your repo, such as its name and visibility, on the repo's site.

 ***